nikremenskovs/compy-tracker/README.md

 ## Description

-This front-end service focuses on displaying/scoring learner competencies as well as visualising the data.
+This front-end service focuses on displaying/scoring learner competencies as well as visualising data.

 ## Video